irudnyts/irudnyts.github.io/_drafts/2019-01-14-r-coding-style-guide.md

     fit regression.R
     ```

-If the file is **a part of the data analysis**, then it makes sense to follow the following recommendations:
+If the file is **a part of data analysis**, then it makes sense to follow the following recommendations:

 * File names should be lowercase.
 There is nothing bad in having capital case names, just bear in mind UNIX systems are case insensitive, meaning that `test.R` and `Test.R` do not differ.